A one-person AI tooling studio

 Understand and write it down

 Notes on AI safety, usability, agent-assisted workflows, and what is actually useful.
-The first English Garden text is live now; the glossary still sits in German while the rest catches up.

 Safe and open